Kingxukai/linux/Documentation/networking/packet_mmap.rst

 Note that tp_block_size should be chosen to be a power of two or there will be a waste of memory.

-Mapping and use of the circular buffer (ring)
+Mapping and use of the woke circular buffer (ring)
 ---------------------------------------------

-The mapping of the buffer in the user process is done with the conventional mmap function.
-Even the circular buffer is compound of several physically discontiguous blocks of memory, they are contiguous to the user space, hence just one call to mmap is needed::
+The mapping of the woke buffer in the woke user process is done with the woke conventional mmap function.
+Even the woke circular buffer is compound of several physically discontiguous blocks of memory, they are contiguous to the woke user space, hence just one call to mmap is needed::

     mmap(0, size, PROT_READ|PROT_WRITE, MAP_SHARED, fd, 0);